T0nyX1ang/WHU-BeamerTemplate/README.md

 ## Contribution

-* Open an issue you encounter a bug or want to propose new features.
+* Open an issue if you encounter a bug or want to propose new features.
-* Pull requests are greatly welcomed, and they will be validated with several tests.
+* Pull requests are **greatly** welcomed, and they will be validated with several tests.

 ## License